 Therefore, in the new era of cross-device customer behavior, marketers need to ensure a consistent online experience across all devices and screen sizes.

 Think about it:

 Are your newsletters displayed correctly on all screens?
 Does your website look equally nice on an iPhone and a smart TV?

 20. Conversion rate optimization (CRO) and landing pages

-According to WordStream, only 22 percent of businesses are satisfied with their conversion rates.
+According to WordStream, only 22 per cent of businesses are satisfied with their conversion rates.

 In 2018, companies are likely to invest more in split testing software and optimizing landing pages for achieving higher conversions.

 We at Liana Technologies are ahead of the curve when it comes to CRO.
-We discovered that our guide and whitepaper landing pages with short and concise format have higher conversions.
+We discovered that our guide and whitepaper landing pages with a short and concise format have higher conversions.

 Take a look at the landing page style that we’re currently using for our whitepapers.